jfear/fastqc_parser/README.md

 ## Install
 This program has been tested with python3+, but may work work with python2.7+.
+The blastFastQC script requires Biopython.
+If you have trouble installing Biopython I would suggest using [minconda](http://conda.pydata.org/miniconda.html).

 To install run the following:
 > pip install git+https://github.com/jfear/fastqc_parser